 These companies comb through thousands of data sources available from both the private and public sectors.
 Whether there is a peculiarity with the vehicle title or the odometer reading, or just a general skepticism about how many accidents a car has endured, chance money that the truth will show up on a VHR.

-For example, AutoCheck and CARFAX check local police reports for accident information in all 50 states, links to the Federal Emergency Management Agency database to look for vehicles registered in disaster zones, and reports on 95% of the vehicles moving through auction warehouses.
+For example, AutoCheck and CARFAX check local police reports for accident information in all 50 states, links to the Federal Emergency Management Agency database to look for vehicles registered in disaster zones, and reports on almost all of the vehicles moving through auction warehouses.
 What does this mean to you?
 You'll know whether the used car you are thinking about buying was once under water or had a salvage title, or whether an insurance company totaled it at some point.

 Types of VHR Services